 We’re here to conduct robust scientific research that generates new knowledge, provides solutions to real problems, and makes our world a more habitable place for future generations.
-As our in-house expert in all things, Duncan Steel, says, “we take our work seriously — ourselves, less so.”
+As the saying goes, “we take our work seriously — ourselves, less so.”

 We work hard and work smart for each other, our partners and our customers.
 We test our ideas early and often with real users and we sacrifice our comfort regularly to ask hard questions and have honest conversations.

 We recognise that genuine innovation comes from thinking and acting differently from the status quo.
 It’s certainly not easy finding new ways to solve problems – which is why we spend time investing in our team.